Every month, the Frequent Miler team takes your questions live on YouTube.

 Join us once a month on our Frequent Miler YouTube channel.
 We’ll be there to chat, answer questions, and joke around.
 See you there!

-- When: the first Wednesday of every month at 9pm Eastern Time, but as a one off it’s the second Wednesday in April, so April 8.
+- When: the first Wednesday of every month at 9pm Eastern Time, so June 3.

 - Where: Our Frequent Miler YouTube channel.
 Subscribe now, here.